michaeljk6/michaeljk6/README.md

-- 👋 Hi, I’m @michaeljk6
+- Hi, I’m @michaeljk6
-- 👀 I’m interested in working with datasets.
+I’m interested in working with datasets.
-- 🌱 I’m currently learning how to code python as well as sql.
+Currently learning how to code python as well as sql.
-- 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me

 <!---
 michaeljk6/michaeljk6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.